TimidRobot/mac-ssh-confirm/README.rst

   - Do not overwrite or replace executables
   - Do not require compiling or Xcode

-Additionally, configuration SSH to use ``ControlMaster`` connections, will keep thinks easy.
+Additionally, configuration of SSH to use ``ControlMaster`` connections, will keep things unobtrusive.

 .. _SSH Agent Hijacking:
    http://www.clockwork.net/blog/2012/09/28/602/ssh_agent_hijacking